Certifications for IT project managers

 Want more analysis?

-You can access further analyses with a free account on Lyncronize.
+You can access further analyses with a free account at Lyncronize.
 There we present data on the most popular skills, current hourly rates and the general development on the project market.
 Here you can also find out which skills can increase the individual hourly rate.